 Top Tax Tips for Rental Properties:

-Author: Tower Mortgage - Axiom Mortgage Solutions |
+Author: Tower Mortgage - Indi Mortgage Solutions |

 Investing in Real Estate can be a great way to increase your net worth.
 If you are thinking of becoming a landlord, there are many factors outside of the property to consider.
 Because it is tax season, I reached out to Michelle Bjarnason of Stone Creek Accounting for her top tips for your investment portfolio: